 MITS is a recognised thought leader in Australian education and boarding.

 Through our partnerships with the Richmond Football Club, Partner Schools and community organisations in Melbourne and with remote Top End and regional Victorian communities, we seek to have an impact beyond the 22 young people who come to MITS each year.

-We work closely with other leaders in Indigenous education and regularly consult to other organisations and present at thought leadership forums.
+We work closely with other leaders in Indigenous education and regularly consult to other organisations.

 We are always keen to hear from prospective families, parents and students, interested supporters and new partners.
 To contact us, please complete the form below.